State of GenAI Data Readiness in 2024 - Survey results are in!

 • Scarcity

 Sometimes, provisioning enough real-world data for training ML models can be extremely difficult.
-Synthetic data can augment available real data, increasing the size of the dataset to enable the model to learn more effectively
+Fabricated data can augment available real data, increasing the size of the dataset to enable the model to learn more effectively

 Synthetic Data Generation Techniques

-As mentioned in chapter 1, the 4 key synthetic data generation techniques are:
+The 4 key synthetic data generation techniques are:

 1. Generative AI